Collaborative Solutions Extends its Global Reach by Joining with Asia-Pacific-Based Workday Consulting Firm

 As the longest-tenured partners in the Workday ecosystem, Collaborative Solutions has grown in both expertise and reputation as one of the leading Workday deployment firms with a focus on true transformation and long-term ROI for customers.
 With offices in Sydney and Melbourne, Australia; Manila, Philippines; and Auckland, New Zealand; Theory of Mind has delivered all phases of Workday deployments to some of the region’s most notable brands.
 As part of this acquisition, Collaborative will be able to bring additional skills, product certifications, and market-localized experience under one roof.

 “The depth of Collaborative Solutions’ cloud consulting expertise and the tenure of its partnership with Workday offers incredible value for companies looking to streamline their operations in the cloud,” said Duane Goff, co-founder and Director of Theory of Mind.
 “Our people and our customers are paramount, and we’re confident in the bright future of our new relationship, with its shared focus on customer success and company culture.”

 “We’re excited to see Collaborative Solutions expand its global footprint as customer demand for Workday continues to grow around the world,” said Jim Bozzini, chief operating officer, Workday.
 “Collaborative Solutions has established a strong consulting practice, and we look forward to seeing the benefits that the Theory of Mind team and Collaborative Solutions will jointly bring to customers.”

 The news of the acquisition comes on the heels of recent accolades for Collaborative Solutions’ consulting expertise and workplace environment.
-Collaborative was recently named a 2018 Best Workplace in Consulting & Professional Services by Great Place to Work and FORTUNE.
+Collaborative was recently named a 2018 Best Workplace in Consulting & Professional Services by Great Place to Work by FORTUNE.

 About Collaborative Solutions